Ismail-ahmadi/going-green-in-jakarta/pages/about.md

 ---
 # We are a Community

-...of over a thousand people making positive changes to our lifestyles to reduce waste and generally live more environmentally friendly in this city.
+...of over a thousand people making positive changes to our lifestyles to reduce waste and generally live more environmentally friendly in Jakarta.

 **OUR GOALS**